 Coast RestaurantView text

-Marc also used the Coast Restaurant as an opportunity to design a whole range of objects from cutlery to glassware, tableware, and furniture.
-A number of items were subsequently put into production: the Gemini salt and pepper grinders by Alessi, the ashtray by Blend (and later Alessi and Habitat), the glassware by the Japanese company Goto, and the Coast table and chair by Magis (although the table was ultimately not used in the finished restaurant).
+Marc also used the Coast Restaurant as an opportunity to design a range of peripheral objects from furniture to cutlery, glassware, and tableware.
+The Coast Table and Chair, initially designed in oak and upholstered in yellow (though the table wasn’t used in the restaurant), were later produced by Magis in a plastic version.
+Several tableware items were subsequently put into production: the Gemini salt and pepper grinders by Alessi, the ashtray by Blend (and later Alessi and Habitat) and the glassware by the Japanese company Goto.